-Print-making formed an increasingly important part of Moore's work from the 1970s, when he worked with specialist printers and publishers internationally to meet a growing demand for his work.
-There are 719 prints in the Moore catalogue raisonné, and of these, 363 appear in some form of deluxe book or portfolio.
+Henry Moore's interest in printmaking began after the First World War and continued until the end of his life.
+It formed an increasingly important part of Moore's work from the 1970s, when he worked with specialist printers and publishers internationally to meet a growing demand for his work.

 These exquisite and highly collectable editions, the focus of this exhibition, form an important part of The Henry Moore Foundation's collection of works on paper by the artist.

 Many of the etchings and lithographs in these deluxe publications were conceived to accompany the work of selected poets - W H Auden, Stephen Spender, Charles Baudelaire and Lawrence Durrell, for example - or to illustrate the work of writers such as Shakespeare, Dante, and André Gide.